Defcon27/RasComm-RaspberryPi-MorseCode-Translator/README.md

 # RasComm
-RasComm is a communication device that translates plain text into Morse code (IMC) through visually or audibly.
+RasComm is a communication device that translates plain text into Morse code (IMC) visually or audibly.

 ## Morse Code
 - Morse code is a way of communicating text as a series of on-off tones, lights, or clicks.
 The standard one used around is the International Morse Code (IMC).
 IMC consists of the Latin alphabet (A-Z), Arabic numerals (0-9), some punctuation, and procedural signals.